ashleysommer/sanic-cors/README.rst

 Usage
 -----

 This package exposes a Sanic extension which by default enables CORS support on all routes, for all origins and methods.
 It allows parameterization of all CORS headers on a per-resource level.
 The package also contains a decorator, for those who prefer this approach.

 Simple Usage
 ~~~~~~~~~~~~

 In the simplest case, initialize the Sanic-Cors extension with default
 arguments in order to allow CORS for all domains on all routes.
-See the
-full list of options in the `documentation <http://sanic-cors.corydolphin.com/en/latest/api.html#extension>`__.

 .. code:: python

     from sanic import Sanic
     from sanic.response import text